 “I SAID...
 LEZGOABEACH”

-Yes, she certainly had.
-Sean found that getting a synchronized day off with Molly was becoming harder and harder.
-Their life together had started out on a whim and a prayer but now they were both working so much that any moment of joy they shared seemed as if it had been stolen.
-Molly was generally tolerant of Sean’s long hours but she had limits.
-Seattle’s beaches were far from tropical but they shared the same ocean and in the off-season were mostly free from hassles.
+Yes, Molly certainly had.
+Sean found that getting a synchronized day off with her was becoming harder and harder.
+Their life together had started out on a whim and a prayer but now they were both working so much that any moments of joy they shared seemed as if they had been stolen.
+Molly was generally tolerant of Sean’s long hours but she had her limits.
+Seattle’s beaches were far from tropical but they shared the same ocean and, in the off-season, were mostly free from hassles.

 “OK!
 I’ll tell you what we’ll do,” said Sean, “We can make up a picnic basket and toss in a bottle of Columbia Valley red: Velvety Washington vino, crackers and some fine Tillamook cheese and voilá!
 Romance will be ours.”